-When it comes to saving money on utility bills, homeowners are always looking for new technology that makes it simpler and more convenient.
+When it comes to saving money on utility bills, homeowners are always on the lookout for new technology that makes it simpler and more convenient.
 You might already have a smart thermostat, but what about smart vents?
-Are they as helpful an investment as they look like at first glance?
+Are they as savvy an investment as they feel like at first glance?

 E.B.
-Air, LLC will walk you through what you need to understand about smart air vents.
-You’ll be educated about benefits and disadvantages, and if including smart vent technology to your home is a smart decision.
+Air will walk you through what you need to know about smart air vents.
+You’ll understand benefits and drawbacks, and if including smart vent technology to your residence is a wise decision.

 What is a Smart Vent?

-In lots of homes, your thermostat works with your HVAC system to maintain one temperature.
+In lots of homes, your thermostat connects with your HVAC system to hold one temperature.

-Smart HVAC vents provide much greater and more fine-tuned control, such as:
+Smart HVAC vents offer much greater and more precise control, including:

-- Noticing when someone is in a space through motion or proximity sensors.
+- Detecting when someone is using a space through motion or proximity sensors.